deanebarker/Denina-Sharp/README.md

     SetVar $name Deane

-This sets the value of "$name" to "Deane."
+This sets the value of $name to "Deane."

 ## Extending Filters